cse442-at-ub/cse442-semester-project-bugs-are-features/README.md

 ## Twine

-We used [Twine](https://twinery.org/) to generate the story-based gameply in the application.
+We used [Twine](https://twinery.org/) to generate the story-based gamely in the application.

 ### Initial Setup

-To export it to JSON format after creating the sotry you would have to add it mannually as Twine does not support JSON export by default (Credits: [Twison](https://github.com/lazerwalker/twison)).
+To export it to JSON format after creating the sotry you would have to add it manually as Twine does not support JSON export by default (Credits: [Twison](https://github.com/lazerwalker/twison)).
 If you have already added the JSON export format, skip to [Creating a Story](#creating-a-story).

 1. Open the [Twine 2](https://twinery.org/2/#!/stories) online editor.
 2. Click on 'Formats' button location on the right-hand side of the screen.
 3. Select the 'Add a New Format.
 4. Copy the following `https://lazerwalker.com/twison/format.js`and paste it into add a story format input field and press Add.
-5. Select 'Twison 0.0.1 by Mike Lazer-Walker' at the end of the sotry formats list.
+5. Select 'Twison 0.0.1 by Mike Lazer-Walker' at the end of the story formats list.

 You are all set to start creating an awesome ghost story!